-In this blog post, we’ll explore what the benefit is, who it will help, and how to find plans that offer a Part B premium reduction.
+This blog post will explore the give back program benefit, who it will help, and how to find plans offering a Part B premium reduction.

-- Medicare Part BMedicare Part B is medical coverage for people with Original Medicare benefits.
-It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services. premium reduction is a benefit offered by private health insurance companies through certain Medicare Advantage plans.
+- Medicare Part B premium reduction is a benefit offered by private health insurance companies through certain Medicare Advantage plans.

 - The benefit is allowed by Medicare private health plans, but it is not a benefit offered by the federal agency.